Reserve Bank of India

-The Chairman/ Managing Director
+The Chairman/ Managing Director & CEO

 Master Circular – Deendayal Antyodaya Yojana – National Rural Livelihoods Mission (DAY-NRLM)

 Please refer to the Master Circular FIDD.GSSD.CO.BC.No.06/09.01.01/2020-21 dated September 18, 2020 on Deendayal Antyodaya Yojana – National Rural Livelihoods Mission (DAY-NRLM).

 The Master Circular has been suitably updated by incorporating the modifications in DAY-NRLM scheme issued up to April 01, 2021, which are listed in the appendix and also been placed on website (https://www.rbi.org.in).